-We press on to reduce the action obtained directly from the EFT computation, which contains many higher-order time derivatives beyond velocity and spin, to a standard action with spin.
-The formal reduction procedure we carry out in the present sectors builds on that which was presented in detail for the N$^3$LO spin-orbit sector.
-It proceeds with gradual subleading redefinitions of the position and rotational variables, where the formulation to handle also spin was introduced in \cite{Levi:2014sba}.
+We press on to reduce the action obtained directly from the EFT computation, which contains many higher-order time derivatives beyond velocity and spin, to our final action.
+The formal reduction procedure we carry out in the present sectors builds on that which was presented in detail for the N$^3$LO spin-orbit sector \cite{Kim:2022pou}.
+It proceeds with gradual subleading redefinitions of the position and rotational variables, where the formulation to handle rotational variables was first introduced in \cite{Levi:2014sba}.
 Table \ref{redefsectors} shows all the sectors that are involved in the reduction process for the present sectors.
 Note that redefinitions are applied on all these sectors, some of which do not require themselves any redefinitions in order to be fixed, as they yield contributions to the present sector.

-First, as pointed out in \cite{Levi:2015msa} for higher-in-spin sectors, such as the present ones, position shifts need to be applied beyond linear order already at the NLO due to the leading position shift that is required already at the LO spin-orbit sector.
+First, as pointed out in \cite{Levi:2015msa} at higher-spin sectors, such as the present ones, position shifts need to be applied beyond linear order already at the NLO due to the leading position shift that is required already at the LO spin-orbit sector.
 Since position shifts scale like the sector they originated from in their spin and PN orders \cite{Levi:2014sba}, we only need to apply here such shifts originating from the spin-orbit sector, to quadratic order, while all other position shifts can be applied at linear order.
-Second, for redefinitions of the rotational variables, that are clearly required only in sectors with spin, the power counting is $v^{-1}S^{-1}$ relative to their originating sector \cite{Levi:2014sba}.
-This power counting, together with the extension of the formal procedure for spin variables beyond linear order, that was carried out in \cite{Kim:2022pou}, show that in the present sectors such redefinitions are only needed to be applied at linear order.
+Second, for redefinitions of the rotational variables, that are clearly required only in sectors with spins, their power counting is $S^{-1}v^{-1}$ relative to their originating sector \cite{Levi:2014sba}.
+This power counting, together with the extension of the formal procedure of redefinition for rotational variables beyond linear order, that was carried out in \cite{Kim:2022pou}, show that in the present sectors such redefinitions are only needed to be applied at linear order.